ashwinpra/attendance-application/README.md

 - [ ] Admin pages
 - [ ] Change current course based on time!
 - [ ] Logic for enrollment of student in course
-- [ ] Attendance period activation
 - [ ] Attendance taking & giving mechanism
 - [ ] Display attendance record
+- [ ] Store attendance code in backend
 - [ ] Backend for getting courses of student and teacher
 - [ ] Backend for getting student attendance record
 - [ ] Backend for authentication